-Below we overview all international trains running to/from Amsterdam.
+In this article we overview all international trains running to/from Amsterdam.

-If you are based in the Netherlands you can check timetables, prices and make bookings for all the international train services listed below at the NS International site
+How To Book Rail Tickets: You can check timetables, prices and make bookings for all the international train services listed below at the NS International site

 Amsterdam-Paris, Amsterdam-Lille: Thalys

 The Amsterdam-Paris rail route is served by the Thalys, an international high speed train service owned by SNCF French railways in partnership with Belgian railways.

 Note there are 2 additional Thalys services each day operating between Amsterdam and Lille Europe via Rotterdam/Antwerp/Brussels which takes 2h 36.

 Seats on the Thalys are sold in a similar way to airline tickets.
 Non-flexible, advance purchase fares are cheapest whilst prices rise significantly closer to the travel date or if buying flexible fares.

 From Paris Nord you can connect onto the French TGV network to destinations throughout France - but you will have to transfer to one of the other Paris stations using the Metro/RER or taxi.
 You can buy Paris Metro tickets in the Thalys bar.

-Amsterdam-Brussels, Amsterdam-Antwerp: Thalys / Intercity
+Amsterdam-Brussels, Amsterdam-Antwerp: Thalys / Intercity Brussels

 Intercity Brussels has 1st class (2-1 seating configuration) and 2nd class (2-2) tickets for sale.
 There is an onboard trolley service where you can buy drinks and snacks.